neutralinojs/neutralinojs.github.io/docs/api/window.md

 ## window.move(x, y)
 Moves the native window into given coordinates.
 Neutralinojs's cross-platform coordinate system starts from top-left corner of the screen.
 In other words, `x=0,y=0` point refers to the top-left corner of the device's main screen.

 ### Parameters
-- `x`: A integer value for the horizontal position.
+- `x` Number: A integer value for the horizontal position.
-- `y`: A integer value for the vertical position.
+- `y` Number: A integer value for the vertical position.

 ```js
 await Neutralino.window.move(200, 400);